Oakleaf Plantation, Florida

 Oakleaf Plantation is a 6,400-acre planned community in the Jacksonville, Florida Metropolitan Statistical Area located in unincorporated Clay County and partially within the Jacksonville city limits (Duval County).
 The Clay County portion of the community was defined as the Oakleaf Plantation Census-Designated Place (CDP) in advance of the 2010 census.
 The population was 31,034 at the 2020 census, up from 20,315 in 2010.

 History

 The Oakleaf Plantation was established in 2002 and was developed by the Hutson Companies.

 Location

 Oakleaf Plantation is located in both Clay County and Duval County; it is situated along the First Coast Expressway.
 Within Duval County, Oakleaf Plantation consists of mixed used areas.
 Argyle Forest Blvd runs east-west to Florida State Road 21 (Blanding Blvd).
 The Clay County section is composed of Oakleaf Village, located on the eastern side of the First Coast Expressway, while Oakleaf Plantation is located along the western side of the First Coast Expressway.
 The various areas within Oakleaf Plantation are Eagle Landing, Plantation Oaks and Forest Hammock.

 The U.S. Navy's Branan Field was formerly located in the east part of the community, centered on Oakleaf Village Elementary School.

 Demographics

-As of the 2020 United States census, there were 31,034 people, 8,977 households, and 7,775 families residing in the city.
-4,713 households had children under the age of 18.
-6.0% of the population were under 5 years old, 31.6% under 18 years old, and 9.1% were 65 years and over.
-The median age was 35.2 years old.
-52.6% of the population were female.

-The racial makeup of the city is 60.0% White, 25.4% African American, 0.7% Native American, 11.9% Asian, 0.1% Pacific Islander, 12.5% from other races, and 10.5% from two or more races.
-14.4% of the population are Hispanic or Latino of any race.
+Oakleaf Plantation first appeared as a census designated place in the 2010 U.S. census.